 The faster the medical emergency arrives, the higher the chances of surviving the accident.
 But in most cases, the motorcyclist becomes panicked, loses time, and fails to call the medical emergency.

 You won’t be able to call 911 if you don’t know it exists, but your phone can help.
-Handy is the phone app that alerts you to emergency services nearby, so you can call 911 directly and minimize time lost.
+Handy is the phone app that alerts you to emergency services nearby, so you can call 911 directly and minimize time lost in the circumstances.

-Try to call the relevant department after moving out of the traffic lane.
+Try your best to call the relevant department after moving out of the traffic lane.

 Safety Gears And Helmet